mikecarlton/chef-rails-dev-box/README.md

 ## What's In The Box

 * Git
-* Ruby 2.0.0-p0 via rbenv
+* Ruby 2.0.0-p247 via rbenv
 * Bundler
-* SQLite3, MySQL, and Postgres
+* SQLite3 and Postgres
-* System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg
+* System dependencies for nokogiri, sqlite3, and pg
 * Databases and users needed to run the Active Record test suite
 * Node.js for the asset pipeline
 * Memcached